 A child can also get free early learning and childcare if any of the following apply:

-- They're looked after by a local council
+- Are looked after by a local authority

 - They have a current statement of special education needs (SEN) or an education, health and care (EHC) plan